ianswett/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

-Endpoints SHOULD emit the Priority header field regardless of the result of the negotitation, as that negotiation is a hop-by-hop agreement, whereas the Priority header field is an end-to-end signal, that might have meaningful effect to other nodes that handle the HTTP message.
+Endpoints SHOULD emit the Priority header field regardless of the result of the negotitation, as that negotiation is a hop-by-hop agreement, whereas the Priority header field is an end-to-end signal that might have meaningful effect to other nodes that handle the HTTP message.

 # Considerations